 - Professors who have a passion for teaching and who challenge and engage our students

 - IPC built on practical skill development exercises

 - Students graduate practice-ready, without the need to article

 The first-year program for all students is mandatory.
-In addition to core law courses (Contract Law, Criminal Law, Torts, Property Law, Constitutional Law, Legal Research and Writing), every student will have mandatory Aboriginal and Indigenous Law courses in both their first and second year, and Aboriginal/Indigenous law will be woven into all courses where appropriate.
+In addition to core law courses (Contract Law, Criminal Law, Torts, Property Law, Constitutional Law, Legal Research and Writing), every student will have mandatory Aboriginal and Indigenous Law courses in both their first and second year, and Aboriginal and Indigenous law will be woven into all courses where appropriate.

 Students will experience our innovative IPC designed to prepare them for all types of legal roles.
 With a focus on small firm practice, we support our students to become thoughtful and effective lawyers in all environments.
-Our students are experiencing success on Bay Street, clerking for the Superior Court of Justice, and working in smaller law firms, government offices and legal aid clinics across Ontario.
+Our students are experiencing success on Bay Street, clerking for the Supreme Court of Canada and the Superior Court of Justice, and working in smaller law firms, government offices and legal aid clinics across Ontario.

 Upper-year electives cover a broad spectrum of interests, with many focused on issues pertaining to the North.
 We also have strong clinical experience courses.
 In addition to the required courses, you will take electives available to both second- and third-year students.
-Law electives will be selected from a variety of courses such as Alternative Dispute Resolution, International Human Rights, Remedies, Advanced Criminal Law and other topics.
+Law electives will be selected from a variety of courses such as Commercial Law, Insurance Law, International Law, Critical Race Theory, Labour and Employment, Alternative Dispute Resolution, Trusts, Remedies, Advanced Criminal Law, Environmental Law, and many other topics.